mkljczk/soapbox/packages/pl-api/README.md

 > This project should be considered unstable before the 1.0.0 release.
 I will not provide any changelog or information on breaking changes until then.

+## Supported projects

+Currently, `pl-api` includes compatibility definitions for 12 independent Mastodon API implementations and 5 variants of them (like, forks).
+As the combination of software name and version is not the only way `pl-api` infers feature availability, some feature definitions will also work on other software.

+For unsupported projects, it falls back to a basic feature set, though every method of PlApiClient may be used anyway.

 ## Projects using `pl-api`

 * [`pl-fe`](https://github.com/mkljczk/pl-fe/tree/develop/packages/pl-fe) is a web client for Mastodon-compatible servers forked from Soapbox.
 It uses `pl-api` for API interactions.